ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-sg.md

 > [!primary]
 >
-> **What can you do if you did not receive the email to reset the admin password of your website ?**
+> **What can you do if you did not receive the email to reset the admin password of your website?**
 >
 > Check the `Spam`{.action} and `Trash`{.action} folders in your mailbox.
 >